MarcpTr/SpringBootTweetArchive/README.md

  - **Organization by collections**: Users can store tweets in collections.
  - **Relational Database**: Uses MySQL to manage the data of  tweets and collections.
- - **Automatic deletion of inactive collections**: Collections that have not been visited or interacted with for a period of time to be determined are automatically deleted.

 ## Database Connection
 This project uses MySQL as the database management system.
 To configure the database connection, follow the steps below: